News

 Read more

-Visual to promote the Helmholtz Imaging Newsletter Issue No. 26, showing where the rare earth element yttrium is concentrated in a frond of the fern Dicranopteris linearis. purplish and green colors forming a striking patterns across the leaf tissue.
+Visual to promote the Helmholtz Imaging Newsletter Issue No. 26, showing where the rare earth element yttrium is concentrated in a frond of the fern Dicranopteris linearis. purplish and green colors forming a striking patterns across the leaf tissue displayed on black background.

 Image: K. Spiers, D. Brückner, DESY | A. van der Ent, Wageningen University | L. Goudard, Université de Lorraine | G. Rouhan, Muséum National d’Histoire Naturelle, Paris | info